 Would you like humans to colonize the Solar System one day?
 If the answer is yes, then there will need to be a financial incentive, and mining is probably one of the best ones to attract investors.
 Of course, the cost will still be astronomical (100 Million $ US just for each launch, plus the spacecraft, preparation, etc.).
 There are thousands of unanswered questions, but this concept was meant first and foremost to continue the discussion around space mining operation.

-I would like to thank Martin Rico for creating the images of the Oxyde concept.
+The Oxyde concept was imagined in October 2016 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Seataci Yacht concept and the Sutton and Maui Snowboard and Surfboard mobile rental units.